 We all know it, great things come in small packages — that’s what Boracay is.
 This small beautiful island with a long stretch of white beach is accessible in an hour via plane with two nearby airports, Caticlan and Kalibo.

 There are several transportation options from there to the island readily available.
 You can also take a longer route via ferry—and it’s as hassle-free since there are multiple schedules to Caticlan.
 All the bookings and transfers are doable online to save you the trouble.

-Named as one of the best beaches in the world and one of the best beaches in the Philippines, this small island has a lot to offer: water activities like parasailing, snorkeling, and diving; Boracay island-hopping excursions; a slew of restaurants that line its shores; and a captivating night scene to boot.
+Named as one of the best beaches in the world and one of the best beaches in the Philippines, this small island has a lot to offer: from Boracay tours like water activities that include parasailing, snorkeling, and Boracay helmet diving; Boracay island-hopping excursions; a slew of restaurants that line its shores; and a captivating night scene to boot.

 For accommodation, there are a variety of Boracay hotels and resorts all throughout stations 1, 2, and 3.
 Experience Boracay’s white sands and turquoise waters with the family.

 Cebu might be the oldest city in the Philippines, but the places and activities it has to offer will never grow old.
 You can reach Cebu via ferry from the port of Manila with trips available six times a week.

 A day at the sea with comfortable on-board accommodation and amenities for the family is definitely one for the books.
 It’s also accessible via plane with multiple flights a day from Manila.
 Just over an hour in the sky, and you’ll arrive at Mactan-Cebu International Airport.

 Have a taste of the food offerings along Tabo sa Banay in downtown Cebu and feast on local delicacies like balbacua and SuTuKil—and don’t miss their world-famous lechon.